Particular/docs.particular.net/tutorials/quickstart/tutorial-reliability.md

 ## Recovering from failure

-In [Part 1 of this tutorial](/tutorials/quickstart), we reviewed the project structure of a typical distributed system solution and showed how messages flow across [endpoints](/nservicebus/endpoints/).
-Here, we'll talk about how to recover when the flow is disrupted by a failure.
+In [Part 1 of this tutorial](/tutorials/quickstart), you reviewed the project structure of a typical distributed system solution and saw how messages flow across [endpoints](/nservicebus/endpoints/).
+Here, you will learn how to recover when the flow is disrupted by a failure.

 One of the most powerful advantages of asynchronous messaging is reliability.
 Failures in one part of a system aren't propagated and won't bring the whole system down.